OleksandrDemian/OleksandrDemian/README.md

 </table>

 #### :poop: Skills
-At the moment of writing (year 2020), mine main skills are the following:
+At the moment of writing (year 2020), my main skills are the following:

 ##### :keyboard: Programming languages
 - Javascript (my favourite :100:)